l-const/appinfo-rs/README.md

 ❯ ./wonderful-cli -h
 wonderful-cli (version: 0.1.0, commit revision: 0.1.0, repository: https://github.com/l-const/wonderful-cli) - A cli app that utilises the appinfo macro.
 ```

-Info: All the info are retrieved at compile time.
+Details: All the info are retrieved at compile time.
+For more, see here: https://github.com/l-const/appinfo-rs/blob/main/src/cli.rs#L5-L9

 ### Future Enhacements